Invasion of Darfur (1916): Battle of Beringia

-At 05:30 on 22 May, the Anglo-Egyptian advance continued, but the nature of the country, which consisted mainly of rolling low level sand-hills, with plenty of concealed ground and scattered bushes, reduced visibility down to just a few hundred yards.
-From the start, large groups of Fur camaliers and cavalry were observed.
-So instead of sending out his scouts Kelly formed an advance guard of the mounted infantry, a camel company and four Maxim machine guns.
+At 05:30 am on 22 May, the Anglo-Egyptian advance continued but the country, mainly of rolling low sand-hills, with plenty of concealed ground and scattered bushes, reduced visibility to just a few hundred yards.
+From the start, large groups of Fur cameliers and cavalry were observed.
+Kelly formed an advance guard of the mounted infantry, a camel company and four Maxim machine-guns.
 At 10:30, the Fur troops were observed in a strong entrenched position around the village of Beringia.

 The Fur Army commander, Ramadan Ali, had established a 2000 yd crescent shaped trench, mostly concealed from the advancing Anglo-Egyptians by a wadi.
-Ali's plan was for them advance close enough for him to ambush them with his trench system, believing that his larger force would overrun their artillery and machine guns before they could cause any serious damage to his troops.
+Ali's plan was for them advance close enough for him to ambush them with his trench system, believing that his larger force would overrun their artillery and machine-guns before they could cause any serious damage to his troops.

 The Anglo-Egyptian artillery opened fire on the Fur trenches, driving the Fur troops back.
 To the Anglo-Egyptian left Fur horsemen were seen gathering and they were also engaged by the artillery at a range of 1600 yd.
-The Anglo-Egyptians formed a square and advanced 800 yd, then started digging trenches of their own.
-At the same time, the advance guard were ordered to man a higher position to the right front and south-west of the square.
+The Anglo-Egyptians formed square and advanced 800 yd, then started digging trenches.
+The advance guard were ordered to man a higher position to the right front and south-west of the square.
 To counter a threat from Fur cavalry from his left, Kelly sent a Camel Corps company and a Maxim machine gun section to secure the higher ground there.